jchip/mcpu/packages/mcpu-cli/README.md

 ## Why MCPU?

 MCP tool schemas are verbose.
 A single server like Playwright requires ~11KB of schema data.
 With multiple servers, this adds up quickly and consumes valuable context window space.
 MCP servers can also return large inline responses that bloat tokens or even fail to send to the LLM.
+Additionally, native MCP tool calls execute sequentially even when requested in parallel, making cross-server operations slow.

 MCPU addresses this by: